 The finer points of cultivation: Is flushing a necessary step?

 Flushing is a common practice among cannabis growers in which plants are fed nothing but water for the last week or two weeks of growth.
-According to Vinkovetsky, the need for flushing comes only from overfeeding and can be eliminated entirely.
+According to Vinkovetsky, the need for flushing comes only from overfeeding and can be entirely eliminated.

 “If you fed properly, to the amount the plant can use without overdoing it, there is no reason to flush,” he explained.
 Moreover, “if you have overfed your plants for 10, 12, 15 weeks,” he continued, “it’s not going to make much of a difference to flush for a week with plain water.”